Vraid-Systems/taskifier/README.md

 - Cygwin (bash) on Windows 7 (64 bit)
 - OSX 10.8.x (64 bit)

-Development Server
+Development Commands
 ------------
-1. cd into the root of a cloned copy of this project
-2. run: `python manage.py runserver`
+- local dev server: `python manage.py runserver`
+- run all unit tests: `python manage.py test taskifier`
+- run specific unit test suite: `python manage.py test taskifier.QueueTestSuite`
+- run specific unit test: `python manage.py test taskifier.QueueTestSuite.test_ready_and_delete_tasks`

 Production Deploy
 ------------
-1. cd into the root of a cloned copy of this project
-2. deploy the project to GAE: `python manage.py deploy`.
+1. deploy the project to GAE: `python manage.py deploy`.
 This could take 10 minutes.
 May want to wait a few more minutes after it finishes for the HRD to stabilize.
-3. Create the first owner by connecting to the remote datastore - `python manage.py remote shell` - and executing the following with the remote Python interpreter:
+2. Create the first owner by connecting to the remote datastore - `python manage.py remote shell` - and executing the following with the remote Python interpreter: